-It was established that the appellant was awarded a Bachelor's degree in Applied Psychology at Bejing Sport University in China and wants to be admitted to the master's programme in Psychology on that basis.
+It was established that the appellant was awarded a Bachelor's degree in Business & Law at University College in Dublin, Ireland, and wants to be admitted to the master's programme in Psychology on that basis.

-Article 5.2.1. of the OER states that direct admission to this master's programme is only possible with a Bachelor's diploma in Psychology of Leiden University.
-Since the appellant does not have this diploma, she does not qualify for direct admission.
+Article 5.2.1. of the OER states that direct admission to this master's programme is only possible with a Bachelor's diploma in Psychology from Leiden University.
+Since the appellant does not have this diploma, he does not qualify for direct admission.
 The request to be admitted must therefore be assessed on the basis of the requirements stipulated by the OER.

-The respondent explained in the letter of defence and at the hearing that and why the appellant does not meet the requirements set out in article 5.2.4. of the OER based on her diploma.
-The respondent substantiated the contested decision with the considerations that the previous education of the appellant differs considerably in terms of substance from the requirements for admission to the Master's Programme.
-In order to be admitted to the master's programme, the appellant must satisfy the final learning objectives of the bachelor's programme taught at Leiden University, and she must also possess sufficient expertise in the field of her preferred specialisation.
-In this respect, it is relevant that the Board of Admissions of Leiden University has assessed the appellant's bachelor's diploma at the level of a University of Applied Sciences.
-Graduation from a University of Applied Sciences (HBO programme) does not qualify the holder for admission to a research university.
+The respondent explained in the letter of defence and at the hearing that and why this diploma does not meet the requirements set out in article 5.2.4. of the OER of the Master's Programme in Psychology.
+The respondent substantiated the contested decision with the considerations that the previous education of the appellant differs considerably in terms of substance from the requirements to be admitted to the master's programme.
+In order to be admitted to the master's programme, the appellant must satisfy the final learning objectives of the bachelor's programme taught at Leiden University, and he must also possess sufficient expertise in the field of his preferred specialisation.